Italian Hand of Jan Van de Velde with Hoang Dao

 Questions?
 Email sfc.solarnibs@gmail.com.

-Sponsored by Inland Empire SfC
+Sponsored by San Diego SfC

 SPONSOR: South Los Angeles Chapter (Solar Nibs)